Overview

 Real Estate, Hospitality & Entertainment

-- General Growth Properties and certain of its affiliates in their Chapter 11 reorganization.
-GGP and its consolidated affiliates reported approximately $30 billion in total assets and $27 billion in total liabilities at the time of their Chapter 11 cases.
+- General Growth Properties and certain of its affiliates in their corporate reorganization.
 Through its affiliates, GGP owned and managed more than 200 regional shopping centers and other properties across 40 states.
-Their filings are considered the largest Chapter 11 cases undertaken by a real estate investment trust in U.S. history.
+GGP and its consolidated affiliates had approximately $30 billion in total assets and $27 billion in total liabilities.
+Their filings are the largest cases undertaken by a real estate investment trust in U.S. history.
 Anup is credited with negotiating a comprehensive restructuring of more than $15 billion of property-level debt (including more than $11.5 billion of CMBS debt) in just over eight months.
 Under his supervision, over 250 separate project-level plans of reorganization were confirmed.

 - Cirque du Soleil, the world’s premier live entertainment media company based in Quebec, Canada, in its Chapter 15 proceedings to recognize proceedings commenced in Canada.
 For nearly 40 years, Cirque du Soleil has conceptualized, produced, and presented shows to more than 180 million spectators in approximately 450 cities across 90 countries in 6 continents.
 Cirque du Soleil used the insolvency proceeding to run a competitive sale and bidding process under the supervision of the Canadian Court and ultimately obtained court approval for a sale of substantially all of its assets to its senior creditors.

-- Innkeepers USA Trust, a hotel REIT that owned and operated approximately 75 hotels across the nation with more than 10,000 rooms under management, in its Chapter 11 reorganization that restructured approximately $1.6 billion of indebtedness.
+- Innkeepers USA Trust, a hotel REIT that owned and operated approximately 75 hotels across the nation with more than 10,000 rooms under management, in its balance sheet reorganization that restructured approximately $1.6 billion of indebtedness.

 - SHC KSL Partners, L.P., the joint venture that owned the Hotel del Coronado, an iconic resort hotel opened in 1888 located in Coronado, California, in a comprehensive out-of-court restructuring of approximately $600 million in funded indebtedness through a recapitalization and debt-for-equity transaction.